Quartzsite, Arizona is a sleepy town of 3,700 people. It gets really hot in the summer, and most of the year it’s little more than a stopover on I-10.

 By 1978, Castle Dome was once again a ghost town.
 In 1994, the land was purchased and turned into a museum with 50 restored and recreated buildings.

-It's a pretty kooky place (don't be startled by the period-dressed mannikins that are placed in still-life around the property), but definitely worth a visit if you love history and abandoned places.
+It’s a pretty kooky place (don’t be startled by the period-dressed mannequins that are placed in still-life around the property), but definitely worth a visit if you love history and abandoned places.
 Bring $10 cash for your ticket.
+(Note: this is 2016 pricing and may have changed.)

 Our favorite in-town dining location was Silly Al’s Pizza.
 We went a couple of times and enjoyed both meals.
 Be forewarned: they have a healthy karaoke night going on, so either get up there and sing your heart out or head to the back right corner to get some semblance of quiet.